Yoddikko/Yodd-s-cool-repos-collection/README.md

 # Yodd's Cool Repos Collection
-A collection of useful and cool repos, sites and channels I found.
+A collection of useful and cool repos, sites and channels I found and that coincide with my interests.
 Since I'm italian the repo is also mainly focused on italian centered media.
 This list was recently created, that's why it's still mostly empty.